Japan Drugstore Guide: Cold and Flu Medicine

 Dosage: For those 15 and older, take 3 pills up to 3 times a day (9 pills per day maximum).
 For children between ages 11 and 15, take 2 pills up to 3 times a day (6 pills per day maximum).
 For children between ages 6 and 11, take 1 pill up to 3 times a day (3 pills per day maximum).

 Considerations: The box indicates that you should not operate a car or machinery while taking this medication.
 Additionally, children under the age of 6 years old should not take this medication.
 The label indicates that the elderly and those who are pregnant should consult their doctor before taking this medication.
-This should be stored in a cool and dry place that is out of direct sunlight.
+Store this in a cool and dry place that is out of direct sunlight.

 Stona EX